Are you convinced your baby hates the crib and will never, ever sleep there?

-Kayla and I customize our client’s sleep plan specifically for their baby’s temperament and their parenting style.
+I customize my client’s sleep plan specifically for their baby’s temperament and their parenting style.

-We’re firm believers that there’s not just one way to teach a baby to love his or her crib, there’s a way that will work for YOUR family.
+I’m a firm believer that there’s not just one way to teach a baby to love his or her crib, there’s a way that will work for YOUR family.

 When you have a clear, consistent plan and someone cheering you on, answering any question you have about your child’s sleep and keeping you on track.
 It’s a win-win situation.

 Your child will learn to love the crib with minimal upset, and you’ll see amazing results in a few short days.